 Lester Young on tenor saxophone and Buck Clayton on trumpet created excitement on their solos for Count Basie, who championed Kansas City swing.
 Here’s Every Tub in 1938…

-Artie Shaw cooled off the clarinet with a sterling technique and lyrical quality that was unmatched.
+Artie Shaw cooled off the clarinet with sterling technique and a lyrical quality that was unmatched.
 Here’s Frenesi in 1941…

 Tomorrow, Part 2 in this series.